 If no connection can be established, an error message is displayed.
 Click Show Details in the message to see any diagnostic information returned by the server.

-You may need to send a workbook that contains external service functionality to other users, who may be using different copies of Tableau Desktop on other computers.
+You might need to send a workbook that contains external service functionality to other users, who may be using different copies of Tableau Desktop on other computers.
 Or, users may download a workbook from Tableau Server that contains external service functionality.
-Before users will be able to use the external service functionality in workbooks they have received or downloaded to Tableau Desktop, they must configure external service connections on their computers.
+If you share your workbook with someone, they must configure external service connections on their computers.

 Before you publish a workbook that relies on an external service connection to Tableau Server, you should verify that the server is configured to be able to run scripts, and also configure Tableau Server to have its own external service connection.

 Configure Tableau Server to be able to run scripts